crhall-writing/crhall-writing.github.io/_poems/phase.md

 but lately I’ve felt the weight
 of being who I really am

-I now you won’t care
+I know you won’t care
 you’ll shrug those numb shoulders and go on with your day
 and your week